neondatabase/website/content/docs/import/import-from-azure-postgres.md

 ## Prerequisites

 - An Azure Database for PostgreSQL instance containing the data you want to migrate.
 - A Neon project to move the data to.

     For detailed information on creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
+Make sure to create a project with the same Postgres version as your Azure PostgreSQL deployment.

 - Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin.
 - Review our [logical replication tips](/docs/guides/logical-replication-tips), based on real-world customer data migration experiences.